veeily812/churn_prediction_residence/README.md

 Vivian Phung
 Email: phungvi08123@gmail.com

-## 📜 License
-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 💡 Future Work
-Use cross-validation and grid search for hyperparameter tuning Deploy the model as an API
+- Use cross-validation and grid search for hyperparameter tuning

-Let me know if you'd like it in `.md` format or want a version adapted for GitHub Pages.
+- Deploy the model as an API